ssande-fwd/dont-delete/microsense-tutorial.md

 Click next to complete the tutorial and edit the sample program.
 Or download it to your micro:bit right away.
 It will work as is.
+There will be issues if the micro:bit stays connected to MakeCode, so disconnect it using the MakeCode UI or close this tab before using microsense.